 As such, here are a few methods to keep your average expat entertained while living in China.

 Downloading entertainment via torrents is a fast and easy way to get exactly what you want.
-There is a little bit of overhead than the streaming methods, but its no more complicated than installing a BitTorrent client.
-Here’s a step by step:
+There is a little bit more overhead than the streaming methods, but its no more complicated than installing a BitTorrent client and searching on a torrent search Web site.
+Here’s a step by step walk-thru:

 - Choose a BitTorrent client (we love µTorrent) and install it on your computer.

-- Head over to a BitTorrent search engine (access to these tends to change frequently, but at the time of writing, EZTV and KickAssTorrents.com are great).
+- Head over to a BitTorrent search engine (access to these tends to change frequently, but at the time of writing, EZTV and KickAssTorrents (KAT) are working great).

-- The other thing to check before downloading the torrent is the comments.
-Occasionally items are added that are fakes, but the comments usually reveal these in a timely manner.
+- The other thing to check before downloading the torrent is the comments, if the torrent site you’re using features comments (KAT, mentioned above, does).
+Occasionally items are added that are fakes, but the comments usually reveal these quickly.

 Video podcasts are basically programming created specifically for an online audience.
 Podcasts vary greatly in length and quality.
 Some are short snippets from a larger offline show, some are full-length programs produced wholly for online consumption, and many many more fit somewhere in between.